Supermagnum/supermorse-app/README.md

 **What the Windows Script Does:**
 1. Installs Chocolatey package manager if not already installed
-2. Uses Chocolatey to install PostgreSQL, Qt, and other dependencies
+2. Uses Chocolatey to install MariaDB, Qt, and other dependencies
 3. Builds the Electron application
 4. Provides guidance for building the modified Mumble server
 5. Configures the Mumble server